MicrosoftDocs/cordova-docs/articles/getting-started/get-started-vs-code-cordova-tools-extension.md

 # Get started with Visual Studio Code and Apache Cordova

-[Apache Cordova](https://cordova.apache.org/) is an open-source development framework that allows you to use standard web technologies such as HTML5, CSS3, and JavaScript for cross-platform development, avoiding each mobile platforms' native development language.
-Applications execute within wrappers targeted to each platform, and rely on standards-compliant API bindings to access each device's sensors, data, and network status.

 [Visual Studio Code](https://code.visualstudio.com/) is a lightweight open-source code editor developed by Microsoft for Windows, Linux and OS X operating systems.
 It allows the developers to build and debug applications in multiple languages with rich code assistance.
 It is also expandable through [extensions](https://code.visualstudio.com/docs/editor/extension-gallery).
 The source code can be found in [GitHub](https://github.com/Microsoft/vscode), where you can contribute with fixes and features.

 One of the extensions available for Visual Studio Code are the Cordova Tools Extension.
 These tools are also open-source and can be found in this [GitHub repository](https://github.com/Microsoft/vscode-cordova).